 Mission

-The mission of the Georgia Mental Health Consumer Network is to promote recovery through advocacy, education, employment, empowerment, peer support, and self-help, and to unite as one voice to support the priorities set each year at the annual statewide peer conference.
+The mission of the Georgia Mental Health Consumer Network is to promote mental health recovery and wellness through advocacy, education, employment, and peer support while advancing the priorities elected annually by Georgia's mental health recovery community.

 The Georgia Mental Health Consumer Network is a Georgia Corporation founded in 1991 by consumers of state services for mental health, developmental disabilities, and addictive diseases.
 It hosts one of the largest statewide annual consumer conferences in the nation.
 The corporation evolved from a meeting of 30 consumer leaders held in Tucker, Georgia in October of 1990.
 The membership is now over 7,000